awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-client.md

         /// <param name="remoteTcpPort">A TCP port for the Realtime server</param>
         /// <param name="listeningUdpPort">A local port for listening to UDP traffic</param>
         /// <param name="connectionType">Type of connection to establish between client and the Realtime server</param>
-        /// <param name="playerSessionId">The player session ID that is assiged to the game client for a game session </param>
+        /// <param name="playerSessionId">The player session ID that is assigned to the game client for a game session </param>
         /// <param name="connectionPayload">Developer-defined data to be used during client connection, such as for player authentication</param>
        public RealTimeClient(string endpoint, int remoteTcpPort, int listeningUdpPort, ConnectionType connectionType, string playerSessionId, byte[] connectionPayload)